Salisbury girls fall to North Davidson - Salisbury Post

 “Easily the most dangerous opportunity for either team in the first half,” said Parrish.
 “That was legit.
 Sometimes a little space is all it takes for these really good players — and she’s really good.
 We were fortunate, no doubt.”

 Salisbury’s best scoring chance was foiled with 2:45 remaining in the first half.
 On a designed corner kick by Rusher, Webb headed a ball that North keeper Madison Musgrave swallowed for a key save.
-The Black Knights broke through at 12:07 of the second half, when Moore converted a corner kick by senior Emma Berrier, beating Schmeltzer with a high header.
+The Black Knights broke through at 12:07 of the second half, when Kyndall Moore converted a corner kick by senior Emma Berrier, beating Schmeltzer with a high header.

 “We stayed aggressive, found the ball and put it in the back of the net,” Duarte explained.